davidsandilands/LDPuppet/readme.md

 ## Installation

-1. Place the `ld_fresh_catalog.rb` as an executable script each node to be controlled
+1. Place the ld_fresh_catalog.rb script as an executable on each node to be controlled.
-2. Configure a mechanism to run the script such as cron or a for loop on certnames if testing on a single server.
+2. Configure a mechanism to run the script, such as using cron or a for loop on certnames, if testing on a single server.
 3. Configure the targeting for the `fresh-catalog` flag as required

 Collecting workspace informationHere is a `README.md` template for your folder: